 4. Driving with an International License

 Yes, a foreigner can drive in New Zealand with an international driving permit or a license that is in English.
 However, this is only valid for a year.
-If you plan on staying longer, you will need to convert your foreign license to a New Zealand driver’s license.
+After a year, you will need to get a New Zealand driver’s license.

 5. Getting a New Zealand Driver’s License